+This study was conducted to examine the "concept of volunteerism in adult education in rural areas of Pakistan".
+This study was undertaken by reviewing the literature in the field of volunteerism in adult education.
+The data was briefly described in descriptive form.
+It was concluded that ALC's and NFBE's were being providing literacy at district level; some volunteers have been found in the rural areas of Pakistan.
+It was recommended that through awareness and provision of adult education volunteerism may be reinforced.
+With the inclusion of volunteers, social workers and NGO's adult education can be more useful.
+The adult learners can enjoy their social status by having more NFBE's and ALC's in the rural areas of Pakistan.
 There is also a clear need for consensus on components of continuing education.
 Knowles position is that andragogy presents core principles of adult learning that in turn enable those designing and conducting adult learning to build more effective learning processes for adults.
-This study was conducted to investigate "the practice of volunteerism in adult education in rural areas of Pakistan at district Chakwal".
-The study was carried out by reviewing the literature in the field of volunteerism in adult education.
-The data was briefly described in descriptive form.
-The study showed that ALC's and NFBEC's were providing literacy at district level and some volunteers have been found in the rural areas of Pakistan at district Chakwal.

-Volunteerism may be reinforced in rural areas of Pakistan at district Chakwal, through awareness and provision of adult education.
-Adult education may be useful with the inclusion of volunteers, social workers and NGO's in rural areas of Pakistan.
-The adult learners should have more NFBEC's and ALC's in the rural areas of Pakistan.
-Teacher's qualification and honorarium should be improved.
-Training should be provided to district literacy officers to run literacy programs efficiently.
 Research has documented the benefits of volunteering therefore social mobilization and influential volunteer's participation should be appreciated.